-The Company's strategy is to develop a global distribution network for FC2 by entering into partnership arrangments with financially secure companies with appropriate marketing expertise.
+The Company's strategy is to develop a global distribution network for FC2 by entering into partnership arrangements with financially secure companies with appropriate marketing expertise.
 This strategy has resulted in distribution in 144 countries, including numerous incountry distributions in the public health sector, particularly in Africa, Latin America and India.
 The Company has also entered into several partnership agreements for the commercialization of FC2 in consumer sector markets around the world.
 However, the Company is dependent on country governments, global donors, as well as U.S. municipal and state public health departments to continue AIDS/HIV/STI prevention and family planning programs that include FC2 as a component of such programs.
-The Company's commecial market penetration is dependent on its ability to identify appropriate business partners who will effectively market and distribute FC2 within its contractual territory.
-Failure by the Company's partners to successfully market and distribution of female condoms, the Company's inability to secure additional agreements with global AIDS prevention and family planning organizations, or the Company's inability to secure agreements in new markets, either in the public or private sectors, could adversely affect the Company's financial condition and results of operations.
+The Company's commercial market penetration is dependent on its ability to identify appropriate business partners who will effectively market and distribute FC2 within its contractual territory.
+Failure by the Company's partners to successfully market and distribution of female condoms, the Company's inability to secure additional agreements with global AIDS prevention and family planning organizations, or the Company's financial condition and results of operations.